nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 4.1.0 =
+*Release Date - March 26, 2025*

+* added: exclude private BuddyBoss media from Easy IO with page:buddyboss exclusion
+* added: ability for 3rd party plugins to hook into Lazy Load HTML parser
+* changed: improved performance of custom *_option functions on multisite
+* fixed: Easy IO rewriting some URLs when full page exclusions are used

 = 4.0.0 =
 *Release Date - November 26, 2024*